proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/mosaic.md

 title: Mosaic
 ---

 Mosaics are part of what makes the Smart Asset System unique and flexible.
-They are *fixed assets* on the Sirius-Chain blockchain that can represent a set of multiple identical things that do not change.
+They are *fixed assets* on the Sirius Chain that can represent a set of multiple identical things that do not change.

 A mosaic could be a token, but it could also be a collection of more specialized assets such as reward points, shares of stock, signatures, status flags, votes or even other currencies.